Q: How to fix 'Windows Can't find a System Image on This Computer' Error?

-Not only the name, but also the wrong location of the folder can also result in the shape of this error.
+Not only the name but also the wrong location of the folder can also result in the shape of this error.
 The system image folder must be at the top level of your hard drive on the computer.
-If not, then the system recover won’t be applicable as system image folder wouldn’t be at the right location.
-Make sure your folder is in the root directory, correct it if it isn’t there.
+If not, then the system recovery won't be applicable as the system image folder wouldn't be at the right location.
+Make sure your folder is in the root directory, correct it if it isn't there.

 Step 3: Don't change the sub-folder name

-You are only required to change the name of the folder not the sub-folder, keep it as the windows has named it originally when creating the system restore.
-If you have made any changes, the recovery will automatically fail as windows wouldn’t find a backup for the computer.
+You are only required to change the name of the folder, not the sub-folder, keep it as the windows have named it originally when creating the system restore.
+If you have made any changes, the recovery will automatically fail as windows wouldn't find a backup for the computer.

 Step 4: Don't Add Any Folders in "WindowsImageBackup" Folder

-Step 5: Make sure mediaID.bin file is saved together with your system image
+Step 5: Make sure the mediaID.bin file is saved together with your system image

-If you have copied your system image on any of the external drive, either it be hard drive or USB, make sure you have copied the mediaID.bin file together with your system image.
+If you have copied your system image on any of the external drives, either it is hard to drive or USB, make sure you have copied the mediaID.bin file together with your system image.
 If this folder is missing, then your system image backup is useless.

 If you have tried all the above steps in your dilemma, then re-check if the error still exists or not.
 If the error is stubborn enough to still irritate you, then follow the next method to get out of this problematic situation.

-Firstly, you need to create a window system image to procced any further;
+Firstly, you need to create a window system image to proceed any further;

 Step 1.
 Open Control Panel, go to System and Security > File History, then click System Image Backup at the lower-left corner.
 Or you can directly type backup and restore in the search box and select it from the search result list.